Historical Churches, Geneva

 7) Basilique Notre-Dame

-The statue of Our Lady of Geneva, offered by the Pope Pius IX, is venerated; however, it is the basilica's stained glass windows that are particularly remarkable.
-Some of them are semi-industrial production Neo-Gothic, but most show the evolution of the art of stained glass during the 20th century, in various styles, after those of Claudius Lavergne (installed from 1857 to 1875).
-From 1912, several artists have successively contributed to adorning the basilica, including Charles Brunner, Alexandre Cingria, Maurice Denis, Gherri Moro, Paul Monnier, Jean-Claude Morend, Théodore Strawinsky.
+Inside the basilica, there is a statue of Our Lady of Geneva, a gift from Pope Pius IX, which is highly revered.
+However, the basilica is particularly renowned for its stained glass windows.
+While some of these windows are produced in a semi-industrial Neo-Gothic style, most of them showcase the evolution of stained glass art during the 20th century.
+These windows come in various styles, following the era of Claudius Lavergne, who installed them between 1857 and 1875.
+Starting in 1912, several artists have contributed to the decoration of the basilica, including Charles Brunner, Alexandre Cingria, Maurice Denis, Gherri Moro, Paul Monnier, Jean-Claude Morend, and Théodore Strawinsky.

 Walking Tours in Geneva, Switzerland